-On 20 February 2014 the company declared a dividend of \$120 000 (amount before withholding tax) of which the South African couple's share amounted to \$6 000.
+On 20 February 2015 the company declared a dividend of \$120 000 (amount before withholding tax) of which the South African couple's share amounted to \$6 000.
 The withholding tax payable in respect of the couple's share of the dividend amounted to \$600.

 The couple elected to translate the income derived from foreign dividends to rand by using the average exchange rate method of translation as provided for under section 25D(3).
-For the 2014 year of assessment ending 28 February the average exchange rate was \$1 : R10.
+The average exchange rate for the 2015 year of assessment ending on 28 February 2015 was \$1 : R10.
 The couple incurred interest of R10 000 in respect of the dividend received.

-During the 2014 year of assessment the wife also received a salary of R100 000 from which an amount of R5 928 was withheld in respect of PAYE.
+During the 2015 year of assessment the wife also received a salary of R100 000 from which an amount of R5 272 was withheld in respect of PAYE.
 In addition the couple earned interest income amounting to R62 000 on a joint investment in a South African bank.